_prime_post_caches()

 - $ids(array) (required)

-- $update_term_cache(true|false)
+- $update_term_cache(true/false)

-- Whether to update the term cache.
+- Whether to update the related term cache (categories).

-Default: true - $update_meta_cache(true|false)
+Default: true - $update_meta_cache(true/false)

-- Whether to update the meta cache.
+- Whether to update the related metadata cache (custom fields).

 Default: true